humdrum-tools/humdrum-documentation/guide/ch12/index.md

 Typically, it is inconvenient to have to determine the numerical position of various spines in order to extract them.
+With the <span class="option">i</span>
-With the **-i** option, <span class="tool">extract</span> outputs all spines containing a specified *interpretation.* Suppose we had a file containing a Schubert song, including vocal score, piano accompaniment and vocal text (encoded using
+option, <span class="tool">extract</span> outputs all spines containing a specified *interpretation.* Suppose we had a file containing a Schubert song, including vocal score, piano accompaniment and vocal text (encoded using